 You will not say "John wants mustard instead of ketchup in his burger" but rather "There is an update on the order of John: the new sauce is mustard".

 Once a message is in Kafka, it cannot be altered.
 If you want to invalidate a message, you must send a second message invalidating the first one.

 A customer disabled his subscription.
 If he re-enables it, you cannot delete the message "subscription disabled", you need instead to send a message "subscription enabled".

-Because anyone can read your messages, the format needs to be consistent across time: you cannot delete or transform an information, risking to impact the readers.
-Adding an extra info is allowed since no reader can be impacted.
+Because anyone can read your messages, the format needs to be consistent across time: you cannot delete or transform an information, which may affect the readers.
+Adding extra info is allowed since no reader can be impacted.